TRANSLATE

 TECHNICAL INFORMATION

 All the photographs featured on this blog spot were taken on Canon analog 35mm SLR cameras which included: Canon A1, Canon AE1 (non-programme) and Canon T90.
-The Canon A1 was rendered useless after prolonged exposure to salt spray residue, and the AE1 suffered a malfunction.
-Most of my camera equipment was initially purchased brand new, then as the years have past I have purchased second-hand equipment.
-But the vast majority of equipment I currently possess is over twenty years old.
+The Canon A1 was rendered useless after prolonged exposure to salt spray residue, and the AE1 suffered a malfunction, and one of my T90s just packed up on me during a photographic shoot.

 Canon FD lenses used were: 28, and 35mm wide angle, 50mm standard, 35-105mm short telephoto zoom and a 70-210mm large telephoto zoom lenses.
 Also used was a loaned Mamiya 645 with 50 and 80mm lenses.
 My favourite combination is a T90 fitted with the 35-105mm lens with an Hoya orange filter.
 I use Hoya orange, red, neutral density, and skylight filters.
 Hoya and Canon lens hoods.
 A Canon remote cable.
 I have used a great Metz 45 CT-4 flashgun for many years.
 I used this for the bounced and fill-in flash for some of the documentary and portraiture work.